-- 37. In the summer of 2007, some auctions for auction rate securities backed by sub-prime debt began to fail, but these securities represented only 2-6% of the entire auction rate securities market.
+- 36. In the summer of 2007, some auctions for auction rate securities backed by sub-prime debt began to fail, but these securities represented only 2-6% of the entire auction rate securities market.
 In the fall-winter of 2007, more auctions began to fail.
-Even though a number of auctions failed in September 2007 and thereafter, Bank of America continued to encourage investors to purchase auction rate securities and continued to represent to investors that these securities were the same as cash or money markets and were highly liquid, safe investments for short-term investing, without any disclosure of the risks associated with the securities. - 38.
-On February 13, 2008, 87% of all auctions of auction rate securities failed when all of the major broker-dealers refused to continue to support the auctions. - 39.
+Even though some of the auctions that failed in September 2007 were conducted by Deutsche Bank, it continued to encourage investors to purchase auction rate securities and continued to represent to investors that these securities were the same as cash or money markets and were highly liquid, safe investments for short-term investing, without any disclosure of the risks associated with the securities. - 37.
+On February 13, 2008, 87% of all auctions of auction rate securities failed when all of the major broker-dealers, including Deutsche Bank, refused to continue to support the auctions. - 38.
 On February 14, 2008, it was disclosed that UBS, the second largest underwriter of auction rate securities, had decided to no longer support the auction market.
 Virtually every other major broker-dealer, including Goldman Sachs, Lehman Brothers, Citigroup and Merrill Lynch, among others, also decided around the same time to withdraw their support of the auction market.
-As a result of the withdrawal of support by all of the major broker-dealers, the market for auction rate securities has collapsed, rendering more than \$300 billion of outstanding securities illiquid. - 40.
-The market for auction rate securities sold by Bank of America was open, well-developed and efficient at all relevant times until the truth emerged and the auction market collapsed.
-As a result of the materially false and misleading statements and failures to disclose, auction rate securities sold by Bank of America traded at artificially inflated prices during the Class Period.
-Plaintiff and other members of the Class purchased and continued to hold auction rate securities sold by Bank of America relying upon the integrity of the auction market and the market price of those securities, and have been damaged thereby. - 41.
-During the Class Period, defendants materially misled the investing public, thereby allowing the auction market to continue and inflating the price of auction rate securities sold by Bank of America by publicly issuing false and misleading statements and omitting to disclose material facts necessary to make defendants' statements, as set forth herein, not false and misleading.
-Said statements and omissions were materially false and misleading in that they failed to disclose material adverse information and misrepresented the truth about the auction market and the auction rate securities sold by Bank of America, as alleged herein.
+As a result of the withdrawal of support by all of the major broker-dealers, the market for auction rate securities has collapsed, rendering more than \$300 billion of outstanding securities illiquid.

-42. At all relevant times, the material misrepresentations and omissions particularized in this Complaint directly or proximately caused or were a substantial contributing cause of the damages sustained by plaintiff and other members of the Class.
-As described herein, during the Class Period, defendants made or caused to be made a series of materially false or misleading statements about the auction market and the auction rate securities sold by Bank of America.
-These material misstatements and omissions had the cause and effect of perpetuating the auction market and creating in that market an unrealistically positive assessment of the auction rate securities sold by Bank of America, thus causing those securities to be overvalued and artificially inflated at all relevant times.
-Defendants' materially false and misleading statements during the Class Period resulted in plaintiff and other members of the Class purchasing and continuing to hold auction rate securities sold by Bank of America at artificially inflated prices, thus causing the damages complained of herein.
+- 39. The market for auction rate securities sold by Deutsche Bank was open, well-developed and efficient at all relevant times until the truth emerged and the auction market collapsed.
+As a result of the materially false and misleading statements and failures to disclose, auction rate securities sold by Deutsche Bank traded at artificially inflated prices during the Class Period.
+Plaintiff and other members of the Class purchased and continued to hold auction rate securities sold by Deutsche Bank relying upon the integrity of the auction market and the market price of those securities, and have been damaged thereby. - 40.
+During the Class Period, defendants materially misled the investing public, thereby allowing the auction market to continue and inflating the price of auction rate securities sold by Deutsche Bank by publicly issuing false and misleading statements and omitting to disclose material facts necessary to make defendants' statements, as set forth herein, not false and misleading.
+Said statements and omissions were materially false and misleading in that they failed to disclose material adverse information and misrepresented the truth about the auction market and the auction rate securities sold by Deutsche Bank, as alleged herein. - 41.
+At all relevant times, the material misrepresentations and omissions particularized in this Complaint directly or proximately caused or were a substantial contributing cause of the damages sustained by plaintiff and other members of the Class.
+As described herein, during the Class Period, defendants made or caused to be made a series of materially false or misleading statements about the auction market and the auction rate securities sold by Deutsche Bank.
+These material misstatements and omissions had the cause and effect of perpetuating the auction market and creating in that market an unrealistically positive assessment of the auction rate securities sold by Deutsche Bank, thus causing those securities to be overvalued and artificially inflated at all relevant times.
+Defendants' materially false and misleading statements during the Class Period resulted in plaintiff and other members of the Class purchasing and continuing to hold auction rate securities sold by Deutsche Bank at artificially inflated prices, thus causing the damages complained of herein.